Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks: Conclusions

 \section{Conclusions}

-In this paper, we introduce the problem of node representation learning on heterogeneous text-rich networks and propose \Ours, a heterogeneous GNN-nested transformer architecture to address the problem.
-Different from previous ``cascaded architectures'', \Ours alternately stacks a graph-attention-based aggregation module and a transformer-based text and neighbor joint encoding module.
-Experimental results on various graph mining tasks, including link prediction, node classification, node clustering, and query-based retrieval, demonstrate the superiority of \Ours.
+In this paper, we introduce the problem of node representation learning on heterogeneous text-rich networks and propose \Ours, a heterogeneous network-empowered Transformer architecture to address the problem. \Ours can jointly capture the heterogeneous structure (network) information and the rich contextualized textual information hidden inside the networks.
+Experimental results on various graph mining tasks, including link prediction, node classification, and node clustering, demonstrate the superiority of \Ours.
 Moreover, the proposed framework can serve as a building block with different task-specific inductive biases.
 It would be interesting to see its future applications on real-world text-rich networks such as recommendation, abuse detection, tweet-based network analysis, and text-rich social network analysis.

+\begin{acks} This work was supported in part by US DARPA KAIROS Program No. FA8750-19-2-1004 and INCAS Program No. HR001121C0165, National Science Foundation IIS-19-56151, IIS-17-41317, and IIS 17-04532, and the Molecule Maker Lab Institute: An AI Research Institutes program supported by NSF under Award No. 2019897, and the Institute for Geospatial Understanding through an Integrative Discovery Environment (I-GUIDE) by NSF under Award No. 2118329.
+Any opinions, findings, and conclusions or recommendations expressed herein are those of the authors and do not necessarily represent the views, either expressed or implied, of DARPA or the U.S. Government. \end{acks}